dhawal1939/graphics/graphics-moderngl/graphics-moderngl/1.2-Triangle/README.md

 In this example we follow same template for window creation as the previous Window Creation specifying `gl_version, window_size, resizable flags etc`

-`program` using linking and compiling is a piece of cake now.
+`program` using, linking and compiling is a piece of cake now.
 Just pass in the `self.program` to the `self.vao` which shall be rendered in `render` function.

 `vbo` holds the vertex data which is required for rendering the concept is similar to ones explained the